 The beautifully diverse Baton Rouge community is the great city it is today because of its deep roots in Black history and culture.
-Baton Rouge has been home to many African American leaders, artists, authors, film makers, chefs, inventors and more.
+Baton Rouge has been home to many African American leaders, artists, authors, filmmakers, chefs, inventors and more.
 It's one of the top destinations on African American heritage trails and civil rights trails across the country.
-Stops along the way include the site of the Baton Rouge Bus Boycott of 1953, Southern University (the largest historically Black college and university in the world), The State Capitol Building, and the Baton Rouge African American Museum.
+Stops along the way include the site of the Baton Rouge Bus Boycott of 1953, Southern University (the largest historically Black college and university in the world), the Louisiana State Capitol, and the Baton Rouge African American Museum.

 You can now find another piece of civil rights history in downtown Baton Rouge.
 Located just a few steps from the Old State Capitol and a Martin Luther King Jr. memorial site, Louisiana Office of Culture, Recreation and Tourism has installed a 7-foot civil rights marker to portray just how much Baton Rouge contributed to the movement.
 It’ll serve as a part of the Louisiana Civil Rights Trail to mark a significant moment in the history of the state.